itschrismorris/pathstd/README.md

 # pathlib

 * Pathlib is a small and highly optimized standard library, used in the Path game engine.
+* No dependency on any standard library (libc, libc++, etc.).
 * Written in C++, utilizing AVX2 instructions.
-* Uses mimalloc for memory management: https://github.com/microsoft/mimalloc.
+* Only dependency is mimalloc, for memory management: https://github.com/microsoft/mimalloc.
 * Requires Windows and the AVX2 instruction set.
 * Documentation at www.path.blog.